openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/README.md

 * `person-reidentification-retail-0079`, which is executed on top of the results from the first network and prints a vector of features for each detected person.
 This vector is used to conclude if it is already detected person or not.

-For more information about the pre-trained models, refer to the [models documentation](../../intel_models/index.md).
+For more information about the pre-trained models, refer to the [model documentation](../../intel_models/index.md).

 Other demo objectives are:
 * Images/Video/Camera as inputs, via OpenCV*